Triple Your Customer Base With Human-Centered Healthcare UX Design

 The specifics of a clinical setting, such as the interactions and workflows that would make the system truly efficient, are often overlooked when an EHR product is developed and implemented in isolation.
 As a result, adoption lags, and employee burnout might rise.
 It’s also possible that doctors will find ways around using EHRs.

 Unfortunately, patients may also be harmed by the lack of workflow support.
 The lack of usability in EHR can also have negative consequences for patients, such as increased stress levels.
 The Pew Charitable Trusts highlighted an alarming incident in their review of pediatric care, in which the ordering of an emergency blood transfusion for a newborn was delayed because the clinicians needed the Apgar Score first, which they were unable to obtain in time.
-And in the end, the child did not receive treatment in a timely manner because of how the EHR workflow was designed.
+In the end, the child did not receive treatment promptly because of how the EHR workflow was designed.

 EHR usability issues can affect patient care and outcomes.
 Here are some important EHR usability principles and strategies: